tutorly/sherlock/README.md

 # Sherlock
-A webscraping python script that pulls data from SPU's "covid cases" site and notifies students when there are updates.
+A webscraping python bot that pulls data from SPU's "covid cases" site and notifies students when there are updates.

 ### How do I start the bot?
 run `python main.py`.